Return Vehicle for PTK NP spacecraft

 A storage section for the Neva flotation gear (top left) and for in-flight clothing (top right).
 Click to enlarge.
 Copyright © 2013 Anatoly Zak

-A crew module and the service compartment of the Descent Module as of 2013.
+A crew module and the service compartment of the Descent Module as of 2013 and 2015.
 Credit: RKK Energia

 The upper transfer section, VP, is removed from the descent module of PTK NP spacecraft.
 Credit: Mark Serov